coldnebo/data_hut/README.md

 I must have hit close to the mark, because personally I hate each of these champions when I go up against them!  ;)

-Again, slightly different, but very interesting!

 Ok, you get the idea now!

 Have fun!

-## Known Bugs

-* the current example transforms fail on a clean db, but work after running a second time.
-This makes me think there is a lock condition somewhere in the update that is leading to inconsistent state, but it's not easy to find.
-Possibly I might have to separate the alter schema -- perhaps each is keeping the query open and preventing the update from completely succeeding, but it's subtle.

-* so, tried two things:
-1. alter schema on first record and then iterate without it.
-2. leave it as is.

-Either way resulted in the same behavior on the first run... so apparently the dataset needs to be closed and reopened to restore consistency.

 ## TODOS